-Program Advocates at the College of William and Mary are part-time student staff members responsible for duties as assigned both in and out of the Programming Resource Center (PRC).
-The summer Program Advocate (PA) is a member of the Residence Life staff reporting directly to the Assistant Director for Community Development, the Associate Vice President for Student Affairs (Campus Living) and Director of Residence Life and ultimately to the Vice President for Student Affairs.
+Community Advocates at the William & Mary are part-time student staff members responsible for duties as assigned both in and out of the Center for Community Development (CCD).
+The summer Community Advocate (CA) is a member of the Residence Life staff reporting directly to the Assistant Director for Community Development, the Associate Director for Community Development, the Associate Vice President for Student Affairs (Campus Living) and Director of Residence Life and ultimately to the Vice President for Student Affairs.

-The summer Program Advocate will comply with all policies, procedures, and conditions printed in the current edition of the Student Handbook, the Student Housing Agreement, the Manual for Student Staff, the Summer Program Advocate Employment Agreement, the Student Acknowledgement of Confidentiality in Working with Administrative Data Agreement and the written expectations provided by the Assistant Director for Community Development.
+The summer Community Advocate will comply with all policies, procedures, and conditions printed in the current edition of the Student Handbook, the Student Housing Agreement, the Residence Life Student Staff manual, the Summer Community Advocate Employment Agreement, the Student Acknowledgement of Confidentiality in Working with Administrative Data Agreement and the written expectations provided by the Assistant Director for Community Development.
 Work a maximum average of fifteen (15) hours per week over the course of the contracted dates.

-- Assists Resident Assistants and other campus event and activity planners in generating ideas for developing, implementing and evaluating events and activities.
+- Assists Resident Assistants and other Residence Life community development initatiors in generating ideas for researching, developing, implementing and evaluating community development intiatives.